You are currently viewing Zhabjethang, the Plain where Guru Rinpoche Meditated and left His Footprint

 Historical Significance of Zhabjeythang

-Zhabjethang was once said to be a lake turned into a plain by the miraculous power of Guru Rimpoche who was destined to bless the place as one of his meditation hermitages by throwing a stone at the lake.
-After turning the lake into the plain, Guru Padmasambhava is said to have meditated at Zhabjethang in the 8th century and left various imprints in the rocks, including his footprint, which is a revered relic.
-As a result, the area became known as Zhabjethang, or “The Plain of the Footprint.”
+Another source said that Zhabjethang was once said to be a lake turned into a plain by the miraculous power of Guru Rimpoche who was destined to bless the place as one of his meditation hermitages by throwing a stone at the lake.
+After turning the lake into the plain, Guru Padmasambhava is said to have meditated at Zhabjethang and left various imprints in the rocks, including his footprint, which is a revered relic.
+As a result, the area became known as Zhabjethang or the “Plain of Footprints.”

-Gyalwa Longchen Rabjam visited this sacred place.
+Gyalwa Longchen Rabjam also visited this sacred place.
 Later his immediate incarnation Terton Pema Lingpa also blessed the place.
 Choje Drukpa Kuenley also visited the holy plain of Zhabethang while visiting Bumthang.

 Description of Zhabjeythang

 A rock carrying the footprints of Guru Rinpoche and his consort Menmo Tashi Khyidren, the daughter of King Sindhu Raja of Bumthang whose life was saved by Guru Rinpoche, can be found on the bottom floor in a small chamber of Zhabjethang Goempa.
+Zhabjethang is also believed to have 108 footprints of Guru Rinpoche around the sacred site of Zhabjethang.

 Zhabjethang Lhakhang